ssoRL/ssorl.github.io/work/index.md

 ### Program Coordinator at FRC Team 4955 LA Tech

-I helped Lakeside Academy found the team in the 2013/2014 FRC season.
+I helped Lakeside Academy form the team in the 2013/2014 FRC season.
 We went from having absolutely no experience in robotics to finishing *Ethel*, our first robot, in under two months.

 I served as the leader of the 30-person team responsible for integrating the Mechanical, Software, Electrical functions into our robots.
 In particular, I was most involved in the Mechanical side, completing most of the detail design using SolidWorks with custom as well as COTS parts.